 By laying out your family’s meals in advance, you won’t have to worry about coming up with food ideas because all the thinking has already been done!

-All you need to do is pull out the ingredients and start cooking.
+All you need to do is to pull out the ingredients and start cooking.

 Meal planning helps your family eat healthier.
 When you plan out your family’s meals, you can start incorporating healthier meal options into their daily routine.